ARMmbed/mbed-os-5-docs/docs/reference/api/storage/storage.md

 #### Declaring a file system

 The [FileSystem](https://os.mbed.com/docs/v5.6/mbed-os-api-doxy/class_file_system.html) class provides the core API for file system operations.
 You must provide a block device to back the file system.
-When you declare a file system with a name, you can open files on the file system through standard POSIX functions (see <a href="http://pubs.opengroup.org/onlinepubs/009695399/functions/open.html" target="_blank">open</a> or <a href="http://pubs.opengroup.org/onlinepubs/9699919799/functions/fopen.html" target="_blank">fopen</a>).
+When you declare a file system with a name, you can open files on the file system through standard POSIX functions `open` and `fopen`.

+##### Open

+The POSIX `open` function creates a connection between a file and a file descriptor.
+Using a string path argument, a file can be opened with a set of option flags.
+The file descriptor can be used by other functions in Mbed OS to track current position in a file, read and write content, and so on.

+##### Fopen

+The POSIX `fopen` function is similar to the open function above, but associates a stream with the opened file.
+This can be helpful when performing mainly sequential read and write operations.
+Although it should be noted that it is important to flush and close the stream to update the file.
+This option is weaker when trying to seek through a file often.

+The IEEE C standard specifications for both `open` and `fopen` can provide additional information.

 Existing file systems: